 1. This Notice of Grounds for Objection is filed on behalf of Sirius XM Canada Inc. (the "Objector") in response to the statement of proposed royalties to be collected by the Society of Composers, Authors and Music Publishers of Canada (SOCAN).
-The tariff in question is entitled "SOCAN Tariff 22.A - Online Music Services (2027-2029)" and will be referred to in this Notice of Grounds for Objection as the "Tariff".
+The tariff in question is entitled "SOCAN Tariff 25, Satellite Radio Services (2027-2029)" and will be referred to in this Notice of Grounds for Objection as the "Tariff".
 2. Without admitting that it is liable for the payment of royalties pursuant to the Tariff, the Objector objects to the Tariff in its entirety.
-More particularly, although SOCAN Tariff 25 purports to deal with communication to the public by telecommunication in respect of a satellite radio service, certain definitions and deeming clauses in Tariff 25 raise questions as to the proper classification of streaming services offered by the Objector.
-3. The Objector communicates audio works by telecommunication.
+3. The Objector offers satellite radio services.
 As the Tariff purports to target such services, the Objector has the necessary standing to object to the Tariff pursuant to the Copyright Act (the "Act").